edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 EdgeDB allows us to declaratively define the structure of the entities.
 If you've worked with SQLAlchemy or Django ORM, you might refer to these declarative schema definitions as *models*.
+In EdgeDB we call them "object types".

 By default, EdgeDB CLI looks for these schema definitions in the ``dbschema/default.esdl`` module.
 You can also create new modules in this directory and call the types from one module to another.
 However, for now, we'll define our entities in the ``default.esdl`` module.
 This is how our datatypes look:

 .. code-block:: esdl